Rice-fzw/C--_Compiler_Project/README.md

 # C-- Compiler

-A compiler that translates C-- to RISC-V assembly through intermexdiate output IR.
+A compiler that translates C-- to RISC-V assembly through intermexdiate output IR, and ultimately generate executable files.
+The handwriiten code section is located in src and debug.
+The opt folder is the header file referenced online, and the build folder is our compiler.

 ## Introduction